Starburst Enterprise query editor overview#

 When browsing a catalog, if you don’t find a familiar schema, table, or column that you know from another context, contact your site’s data administrator.
 It is possible that the cluster connection was made with a catalog properties file that restricted access to that expected element.

-Pop-up vertical ellipsis menus#
+Pop-up options menus#

 The standard Trino path to a table takes the form catalog.schema.tablename.
 When the cluster explorer menu options return a path, they wrap each path element in quotes.
 This takes into account possible spaces and special characters in path element names that may be supported by the current catalog.
 For example: "catalog"."schema"."tablename"

-Vertical ellipsis options by object type#
+options menu by object type#

 Object